 So, where should your IT organization start?
 Understanding what commonly goes wrong is as good a place as any…

-The first, and most obvious, barrier to CX/employee experience success is “not believing.”
+The first, and most obvious, barrier to customer and employee experience success is “not believing.”
 Not believing that:

 - CX, and its impact, is real